2060-io/hologram.zone-specs/spec.md

 ## Pages

 The website MUST be a single-page website.

-Website MUST show, in this order:
+We have 4 notable cases.

-### User arrive spontaneously in website (no DTS invitation in URL)
+### Case #1: when user arrive spontaneously in website (no DTS invitation in URL), mobile phone

 User was directed to https://hologram.zone/.